 A. A local school district is tasked with defining available classroom space.
 A local school district may define available classroom space as permanent classroom space and may determine if portable classroom space is or is not included in its definition.
 Districts will want to consider factors such as projected enrollment, maximum class size, available teachers, etc.

-Q. Are districts required to develop greater available classroom space at specific schools due to demands for transfers under HB-251.
+Q. Are districts required to develop greater available classroom space at specific schools due to demands for transfers under HB 251.

 A. Nothing in the Georgia Department of Education model framework requires local school districts to secure additional space.